 Response to Intervention involves research-based instruction, progress monitoring, and the use of data to make educational decisions.
 The objective of RTI is to apply interventions which are proven effective in randomized controlled trials.

 • School-wide screening

-The data collected in RTI comes from school-wide screenings.
+The data collected in RTI comes from school-wide screening and common formative assessments.
 The goal is to identify students who might require interventions.
-The assessments cover basic subjects such as reading, mathematics, etc. and are based on state standards.
+The assessments cover core subjects such as reading, mathematics, etc. and are based on state standards.

-Scores are compared to specific criteria or broad norms to evaluate student performance.
+Scores are compared to specific criteria to evaluate student performance.
 The data gathered are important not only for identifying students who need help, but also for determining possible areas of improvement in general classroom instruction (in cases where many students fall below expectations).

-The core curriculum should be research-based and field tested.
-It means that the curriculum must be effective as proven by research and has a record of achievement.
-Moreover, it should be taught by highly-qualified teachers adequately trained to deliver a particular instruction.
+The core curriculum should be aligned to the standards, research-based, and field tested.
+Effective curriculum mapping is a key component to successful classroom instruction.
+Moreover, it should be taught by highly-qualified teachers adequately trained to deliver a particular area of instruction.

 • Progress Monitoring